This Edible Cookie Dough uses finely ground oats instead of flour and no eggs to make it completely safe to eat, and also gluten-free.

 Since I've started taking a medication that increases my chances of getting an infection (including a food-borne illness), and I've gotten lab-confirmed food poisoning twice over the past few years (though never from food that's come out of my own kitchen.

 I've become much more careful about food safety, including eating raw dough and batter when I'm baking, even though it makes me cry a little bit inside.
 That's why I had to come up with a recipe for Edible Cookie Dough that tastes like everyone's favorite raw treat, but is completely safe to eat.

 What makes raw cookie dough unsafe?

 It's possible that flour can be contaminated with e.
 Coli from the soil, so flour always needs to be cooked before eating it.
-And it is possible to make it safe by toasting it in a pan or heating it in the microwave, then using the heat treated flour to make "raw" cookie dough, but I decided to use oat flour to increase the fiber content and make them gluten free.
+It is possible to make it safe by toasting it in a pan or heating it in the microwave, then using the heat-treated flour to make "raw" cookie dough, but I decided to use oat flour to increase the fiber content and make them gluten-free.